Bonsai: Gradient-free Graph Condensation for Node Classification: : Proposed Methodology

 Building on this reasoning, \name aims to identify a set of $b$ \textit{exemplar} computation trees that optimally represent the full training set\footnote{We overload the notation for the budget by denoting the number of exemplar trees that fit within the input budget constraint (Recall Problem.~\ref{prob:gd}) as $b$.}.
 These exemplars are selected based on two critical criteria: \begin{itemize} \item \textbf{Representativeness:} Each exemplar should be similar to a large number of other computation trees from the input training set, ensuring it captures common structural patterns.
-We quantify the representative power of a computation tree using the idea of \textit{reverse $k$ nearest neighbors} (\S~\ref{sec:rknn}). \item \textbf{Diversity:} The set of exemplars should be diverse, maximizing the coverage of different structural patterns present in the original graph (\S~\ref{sec:maxcover}). \end{itemize} By optimizing for both representativeness and diversity, \name ensures that the union of computation trees similar to the chosen exemplars encompasses a broad and representative spectrum of the original graph's structural properties.
-The induced subgraph spanned by the nodes in these exemplar trees forms the initial distilled set.
-This initial version undergoes further refinement through an iterative process of \textit{edge sparsification} and \textit{enrichment} to reduce $O(|\CE|)$ complexity of \gnns.
+We quantify the representative power of a computation tree using the idea of \textit{reverse $k$ nearest neighbors} (\S~\ref{sec:rknn}).
+Specifically, if tree $T_1$ is among the $k$-NN of tree $T_2$ for a small $k$, this indicates these two trees are similar in WL-embedding.
+Hence, we seek to include those trees in the condensed set that reside in the $k$-NN of lots of other trees.
+Consequently, if these trees are selected, their \gnn embeddings are also likely similar to their $k$-NN neighbors from the WL space.
+As a result, they can effectively approximate the \gnn embeddings of the filtered-out nodes.
+Since similar \gnn embeddings lead to similar gradients (Table~\ref{tab:gradients}), we minimize the information lost from nodes that are filtered out.